 In relationships, it’s all about the narcissist’s needs and accomplishments.
-Loved ones are expected to provide unconditional support in the form of praise, complying with the narcissist’s desires, and going along with their version of reality.
+Loved ones are expected to provide unconditional support in the form of praise, comply with the narcissist’s desires, and go along with their version of reality.
 When a loved one fails to meet these needs, the narcissist sees it as betrayal and responds accordingly.

 Narcissistic Personality Disorder and Substance Abuse